Research

 The inquiry goes beyond the prison gates.
 It situates its findings within broader debates on modern state violence, colonial legacies, and the dark undercurrents of Western modernity.
 It rigorously tests whether the Gulag’s concealment of deaths can be traced to earlier colonial or racialised penal practices, such as the British Raj’s jail systems or America’s convict lease, or whether it represents a sharp break or an entirely sui generis development.

-The project will deliver the first comparative, integrated history of bureaucratic malpractice in prison health reporting, combining methods from history, medical statistics, penology, sociology, and bioethics.
+The project will deliver the first comparative, integrated history of bureaucratic malpractice in prison health reporting, combining methods from history, medical statistics, penology, sociology of organisations, and bioethics.
 It will produce a systematised database of concealment techniques, at least ten peer-reviewed articles, and a monograph with a leading academic press.
 The research will also engage with human rights organisations and prison reform advocates, contributing directly to contemporary debates on transparency, accountability, and carceral ethics.

 Defining Manipulation: A Methodological Clarification

-This project examines and compares the manipulation of health data—particularly mortality and morbidity statistics—across four penal systems: the United Kingdom, colonial India, the Southern United States, and the Soviet Union–modern Russia continuum, each operating in vastly different historical contexts over a 200-year period.
+This project examines and compares the manipulation of health data, particularly mortality and morbidity statistics, across four penal systems, the United Kingdom, colonial India, the Southern United States, and the Soviet Union-modern Russia continuum, each operating in vastly different historical contexts over a 200-year period.
 Addressing such a wide temporal and institutional range poses significant challenges.
 Chief among these impediments is the risk of retroactively projecting present-day assumptions about what constitutes deception or falsification onto historical actors.

-Equally muddling is the tendency in comparative penal literature to attribute deceptive agency or explanatory force to reified abstractions such as Modernity, the Enlightenment, or state rationality, rather than grounding such interpretations in specific institutional contexts and source-based evidence.
+Equally muddling is the tendency in comparative penal literature to attribute deceptive agency or explanatory force to reified abstractions such as Modernity, the Enlightenment, or state rationality, rather than grounding such interpretations in specific institutional contexts and empirical evidence.

 To avoid these risks, the project adopts a deliberately narrow working definition of manipulation:

-Manipulation refers to the contemporaneous acknowledgment by actors within a custodial system that data—especially mortality data—was distorted, misrepresented, or concealed, and that such distortion was understood at the time to be misleading, deceptive, or in conflict with prevailing standards of accuracy or truthfulness.
+Manipulation refers to the contemporaneous acknowledgment by actors within a custodial system that data, especially mortality data, was distorted, misrepresented, or concealed, and that such distortion was understood at the time to be misleading, deceptive, or in conflict with prevailing standards of accuracy or truthfulness.

 Standards of Evidence